jonn-reenthused/sceve/README.md

 ## Dependencies
-You need pycparser installed for the actual c_to_l7801.py converter ~~Obviously you need l65 installed too, you'll probably have to compile it yourself (https://github.com/g012/l65)~~ For the graphics converters you'll need Pillow installed
+You need pycparser installed for the actual c_to_l7801.py converter For the graphics converters you'll need Pillow installed

-~~### Note: I have now implemented a very simple assembler, asm7801.py in the tools/ folder.
-It *should* be good, but keep l7801 around as a fallback.~~

-~~As a side-note.
-When I started working on this l65 was in (moderately) active development, i've just noticed that it's been 2 years since anything happened.
-I don't *think* it'll be a problem.~~

 The parser has now moved beyond l7801.
 To implement a couple of functions I had to use some opcodes that aren't available in it, or at least don't seem to encode correctly.
 But I have now made two projects using the included assembler and its been fine.

 ## How to use it
 There are numerous examples, but they've kind of evolved with the project, so some of them do things a bit differently.  game_demo.c *should* be pretty up to date with stuff.

-This is a very small subset of C, it has some niceties like structs and enums, but it's missing a few important bits that can make writing a game a little trickier, like for,while and switch.
-I'm guessing i'll implement while next - just because it's most useful for a game loop, but for would be nice (although with very limited memory it might not be that useful).
+This is a very small subset of C, it has some niceties like structs and enums, but it's missing a few important bits that can make writing a game a little trickier, like for and switch.
 Also, no actual headers are supported, there's no stdio, no stdlib.
 I've implemented text writing, strlen and a limited sprintf command though.

 Basically I concentrated on stuff that I knew I used for Jurl.

 More information in the tools folder.

-But basically, create a c file, run it through c_to_l7801.py and (if that works) run the resultant .l7801 file through l7801.
+But basically, create a c file, run it through c_to_l7801.py and (if that works) run the resultant .l7801 file through asm7801.
 That should get you a bin file that can be run on an SCV or an emulator.

 I should also add that i've NEVER tested this on an actual SCV.
 I should build a cartridge at some point.